New Advanced Filter Feature & What This Means For Advanced Find

-In the latest update, a new Advanced Filter icon is shown on list views for standard and custom entities.
+In the latest update of Microsoft Dynamics 365, a new Advanced Filter icon is shown on list views for standard and custom entities.
 Clicking this opens the expression builder panel.

 Filters can be as simple or as complex as you need.
 This supports queries using a few fields, through to grouped expressions with nested conditions.